Critical Infrastructure Security: Preparing for Emerging Threats

 1. Risk Assessment and Vulnerability Management

 In cybersecurity, every decision and investment should be driven by a risk.
 A risk management framework and regular risk assessments are crucial for identifying potential vulnerabilities in critical infrastructure systems.
 They help prioritize areas that need improvement and provide a roadmap for defensive strategies.
-These risk assessments and vulnerability management should be more than just a one-time exercise.
+With the support of managed IT services in Pasadena, these risk assessments and vulnerability management should be more than just a one-time exercise, ensuring ongoing monitoring and proactive solutions to safeguard sensitive data and systems.

 Instead, organizations need to automate vulnerability scanning and management processes.